MarkKozel/CompOrgEText/docs/Foundations/Pioneers/Shannon.md

 *credit: Introduction to Computer Science using Java by Bradley Kjell (CC BY-NC 3.0)*

-Claude Shannon recognized four (4) advantages of the binary number system that led to it's adoption into modern digital computers
+Claude Shannon realized that existing information media, such as voltage in a wire, would not suit the incoming digital revolution.
+He recognized four (4) advantages of the binary number system that led to it's adoption into modern digital computers.

 ### Simple

 At its heart, binary values are simple.
+Digital circuits would be simple, needing to send/receive *on* and *off* signals.

-A binary digit being either a **1** or **0** is just about as simple as a number base can be.
-Because digital circuits were
+A binary digit being either a **1** or **0** is just about as simple as a number system can be.

 ### Unambiguous

+Digital information needs to clearly be in one of the two simple states.
+In-between values would cause performance issues at best and degradation of information at worst.

+Binary does not have values between **0** and **1**.
+There is no *0.1* value in this system.
+This provides the exactness that digital information needs.

 ### Flawless copies

+Integrity of the data is a key goal of information theory.
+Data that cannot be transferred (copied from one storage device to another) reliably has little or no use.

+Copying binary values can be performed with simple circuits and, if needed, is simple to verify.

 ## Conclusion